ucw9q/restful-api-design-guidelines/README.md

 * [RESTful Web Services Cookbook](http://shop.oreilly.com/product/9780596801694.do)
 * [HTTP: The Definitive Guide](http://shop.oreilly.com/product/9781565925090.do)

+## Taxonomy

+### Errors
+Errors, or more specifically Service Errors, are defined as a client passing invalid data to the service and the service correctly rejecting that data.
+Examples include invalid credentials, incorrect parameters, unknown version IDs, or similar.
+These generally result in "4xx" HTTP error codes and are due to client's passing incorrect or invalid data.

+### Faults
+Service Faults, are defined as the service failing to correctly return in response to a valid client request.
+These
+generally result in "5xx" HTTP error codes.
+Calls that fail due to rate limiting or quota failures do not count as faults.
+Calls that fail as the result of a service fast-failing requests (often for its own protection) do count as faults.

 ### Our Technology Recommendations for APIs

 The first choices for any API development team today should be: